centreon/centreon-documentation/versioned_docs/version-24.10/reporting/installation.md

 <TabItem value="Debian 11 & 12" label="Debian 11 & 12">

 - Centreon Web 24.04
-- Check that `date.timezone` is correctly configured in the `/etc/php/8.1/mods-available/centreon.ini` file (same as the one returned by the `timedatectl status` command).
+- Check that `date.timezone` is correctly configured in the `/etc/php/8.2/mods-available/centreon.ini` or `/etc/php/8.2/mods-available/timezone.ini` file
+  (same as the one returned by the `timedatectl status` command).
 - Avoid using the following variables in the configuration file `/etc/mysql/mariadb.cnf`.
 They interrupt the execution of long queries and can stop ETL or report generation jobs: